oliverklee/tdd-reader/Exercises/tdd-exercises-en.md

 1. Add a method `CoffeeBeverage.getPriceTag` that returns a string containing all available size options with the information whether the size is included in the price.

+### Regression tests

+The `RunLengthEncoder` seems to have several bugs.
+Fix them using regression tests with a test-driven approach.

+- Just to make sure the special cases work fine, please test those cases:
+  - null characters
+  - umlauts
+  - encoded runs with a (compressed) length of 1 or 2
+- The marker character `@` can also occur in the payload.
+- The compressed data might also have runs with a length of 0.
+This needs to be interpreted as a length of 256 (and be compressed accordingly).
+- The compressed data might end after the marker character, or one character later.
+In those cases, the decompressor needs to throw an `UnexpectedValueException`.
+- Sequences might be longer than 255 characters (in this case, >= 256)
+  characters.